CorentinMercier/MlodSurfaces/README.md

 # Moving Level-of-Detail Surfaces

+>**Moving Level-Of-Detail Surfaces** <br/>
+*Corentin Mercier, Thibault Lescoat, Pierre Roussillon, Tamy Boubekeur and Jean-Marc Thiery.*<br/>
+ACM Transaction On Graphics 2022<br/>
+DOI: 10.1145/3528223.3530151<br/>

+You can find the paper and the video presentation here: https://perso.telecom-paristech.fr/boubek/papers/MLoDSurfaces/

+This is not the exact same version of the source code that is used to measure performance for the corresponding paper.
+Performance might have been slightly affected during refactoring.

+Copyright(C) 2022 Corentin Mercier, Thibault Lescoat, Pierre Roussillon, Tamy Boubekeur and Jean-Marc Thiery

+All right reserved

 # Installation instructions

 This code was tested under Linux using Ubuntu 18.04 and 20.04.
-It might compile under Windows 10, however, performance might be worse than under Linux.
+It compiles and runs under Windows 10 using Visual Studio 2019, however, performance might be worse than under Linux.

 Code dependencies:
 - Qt5
 - CUDA (version 10.1 tested)
 - cmake (>= 3.12)
 - openmp

+Linux compilation instructions:

 ```
 mkdir build